dCache/release-notes/dcache-minimal-installation.md

 ```

-# Starting dCache
+## Starting dCache

-Finally, dCache can be started now.
-There are two ways to start dCache.
-These are as a classic sysV -like daemon or as a systemd service.
-The
+There are two ways to start dCache: 1) using sysV-like daemon, 2) Using systemd service.

+##### Using sysV -like daemon
-latter one is preferred and enforced by default when the hosts operating system supports it.
-To change this
+ The the 2nd one is preferred and enforced by default when the hosts operating system supports it.
+To change this behavior set
-be behavior set

 dcache.systemd.strict=false

+> dcache start

+> dcache status

+The domain log file (/var/log/dcache/dCacheDomain.log) also contains some details, logged as dCache
+starts

+Using systemd service dCache uses systemd’s generator functionality to create a service for each defined
-in dcache.conf or in the layout file.
+domain in the layout file.
+That’s why, before starting the service all dynamic systemd units should be
+generated:

   > systemctl daemon-reload

+To inspect all generated units of dcache.target the systemd list-dependencies command can be used.
+In
+our simple installation with just one domain hosting several services this would look like

-  >
+> systemctl list-dependencies dcache.target

   >  systemctl status dcache@*

 # Grouping CELLsPool-In different processes: